 Banfield Veterinary Assistance Grant

 For the past two years, the Banfield Veterinary Assistance Grant allowed MCHA to sponsor up to $300 per pet belonging to a family participating in a subsidy program with any necessary additional veterinary funding to meet the needs of their pet's injury or illness care.
-Beginning on December 2 (#GivingTuesday) through December 31, MCHA will be working to raise $5,000 to replace the Banfield Veterinary Assistance Grant.
+MCHA is working to raise funds to replace the Banfield Veterinary Assistance Grant.
 The Banfield Grant Cycle requires that organizations take a one year break, every two years.
 2020 is our break year.

 The Banfield Veterinary Assistance grant allowed us to offset direct veterinary services for 152 pets in 2019.